 - It is critical, as a business owner, to make sure that you train your employees correctly and that you have the proper internal policies in place, especially as related to fraud.

-Recent Contract Federal Government Procurement Fraud Issues:
+Recent Federal Government Procurement Contract Fraud Issues:

 Procurement Wire Fraud: Many recent cases involved conspiracy to commit wire fraud in connection with a scheme to defraud businesses which supplied goods under government contracts.
 The businesses who committed the fraud were awarded the contracts using an online marketplace to compete for federal contracts.
 The companies would often submit extremely low bids and then entice the victims to supply the goods and falsely promising to pay for the goods after the government paid the company.
-The penalty for defrauding the government was substantial and imputed jail time.
+The penalty for government contract fraud was substantial and imputed jail time.

 - The companies would then fraudulently keep the government payments and not pay the subcontractors.